Employee experience – The XXI corporate super power

-It is true that some money is required obviously, when you think about technology, when you think about physical space, when you think about education and training, but these are investments that organizations are already making anyway so it’s just a matter of making these investments the right way.
+It is true that some money is required obviously, when you think about technology, physical space, education and training.
+But these are investments that organizations are already making anyway.
+So it’s just a matter of making these investments the right way.

 So look those are the two places I’d start: